SensorThings-Dashboard/SensorThings-Dashboard/README.md

 # Introduction

-This dashboard provides easy-to-use client-side visualisation of Internet-of-Things Sensordata from [OGC SensorThings API](https://github.com/opengeospatial/sensorthings) compatible servers.
+This dashboard provides easy-to-use client-side visualisation of Internet-of-Things sensor data from [OGC SensorThings API](https://github.com/opengeospatial/sensorthings) compatible servers.
 Various types of widgets can be arranged and configured on the dashboard.
-It is a Web-application and can be embedded into any website.
+It is a web application and can be embedded into any website.

 **Authors:** Simon Böhm, Moritz Grauer, Daniel Liebler, Robin Maisch, Till Stöckmann, Frederic Tausch